 2. +keyword

-With this Google search trick, you can include additional terms in your search.
+With this search operator, you can include additional terms in your search.
 If you want to make sure that your results include a certain word or phrase, you can use the plus sign (+).
-For example, if you’re searching for information on cats but also want to make sure that results include the word ‘kittens’, you would search for cats +kittens
+For example, if you’re searching for information on cats but also want to make sure that results include the word ‘kittens’, you would search for cats +kittens.

 3. “keyword”